-The writing in the book both fluid and organic.
+The writing in the book is both fluid and organic.
 Dialogue and thoughts tend to flow in a natural manner.

 A Net of Dawn and Bones is not without flaws.
-It features extensive dialogue may not to be some reader’s taste.
+It features extensive dialogue, which may not to be some reader’s taste.
 And in addition, the author’s rapid yet fluid writing style can require readers to double back and reread segments to better understand what is going on.
 That said, C.R.
 Chancy’s writing style also makes for easy and enjoyable rereading.

 Xlibris Publishing trusts this helps